azuredk/docker-on-azure-hol/exercise02/04-azure-container/README.md

 ```
 $  docker run busybox echo hello world
 ```

+>Note: If you're using the VM created using the Azure CLI in Excercise 03 - you will need to add the --tls option right after `docker`

 The output will look something like this
 ```
     Unable to find image 'busybox:latest' locally